Leibniz bialgebras, classical Yang-Baxter equations and dynamical systems: Examples

-where in the above relations $ a$ , $b$ and $c$ are arbitrary constants such that in the case $1$, if $c=a$ , $b=-a$ then $r$ is a classical $r$-matrix and satisfies in $(\ref{yang-left})$. \end{ex} \begin{ex}{2} We consider the following two dimensional right Leibniz algebra \cite{Raul1}
+where in the above relations $a$, $b$ and $c$ are any nonzero real numbers such that for \eqref{dual-l1} as a dual algebra, if $c=a$ and $b=-a$ then $r$ will be a classical $r$-matrix satisfying \eqref{yang-left}. \begin{ex} Consider the following left (and also right) two dimensional Leibniz algebra \cite{Raul1}